olga-terekhova/olga-terekhova.github.io/texts/aws-lambda-tg/tg-integration.md

       This list includes requests and required dependencies.
 This list can be compiled from the list of directories pip creates when installing the library (excluding pip-related libraries like pip, wheel, setuptools), or from the METADATA file in the requests-\*-info directory.
    4. Zip up the python directory into the file python-requests.zip.
       <p align="center"><img src="requests_zip1.png" alt="Creating a new bot" width="500" style="text-align:center;"></p>
-   5. Upload the python-requests.zip, create a Lambda layer pointing at this file and Add this layer to the Lambda function.
+   5. Upload the python-requests.zip, create a Lambda layer pointing at this file and add this layer to the Lambda function.